nerves-networking/vintage_net/README.md

   * `:adhoc` - peer to peer mode
   * `:host` - access point mode
 * `:psk` - A WPA2 passphrase or the raw PSK.
-If a passphrase is passed in, it will be converted to a PSK and disgarded.
+If a passphrase is passed in, it will be converted to a PSK and discarded.
 * `:ssid` - The SSID for the network
 * `:bgscan` - Periodic background scanning.
 See the link below for more information.
   * `:simple`